spheronFdn/sdk/packages/cli/README.md

   #
   <h3>spheron login</h3>
 <p>Use <code>spheron login</code> to connect to your Spheron account.
-This command will allow you to autheticate to Spheron and is mandatory to execute before doing <code>upload</code> or <code>publish</code> commands.</p>
+This command will allow you to authenticate to Spheron and is mandatory to execute before doing <code>upload</code> or <code>publish</code> commands.</p>
 <pre><code>spheron login</code></pre>
-This will open up a promter that will help you set up your new organization.
+This will open up a prompter that will help you set up your new organization.
 If you want to directly call it without prompter you can use:

 <code>spheron login [--github | --gitlab | --bitbucket] </code>

 ## Learn More

-You can learn more about Spheron and Storage SDK here:
+You can learn more about Spheron and Spheron CLI here: